SysBioChalmers/GECKO/README.md

 ## Documentation
-Installation instructions and other information is available in the [Wiki](https://github.com/SysBioChalmers/GECKO/wiki).
+**Installation instructions** and other information is available in the **[Wiki](https://github.com/SysBioChalmers/GECKO/wiki)**.
 The source code documentation is also available
 [online](http://sysbiochalmers.github.io/GECKO/doc/).
-Use [GitHub Discussions](https://github.com/SysBioChalmers/GECKO/discussions) to ask questions.
+Use [GitHub Discussions](https://github.com/SysBioChalmers/GECKO/discussions) for support, to ask questions or leave comments.

 ## Citation